CitizensFoundation/your-priorities-app/README.md

 * Users can prioritize ideas and debate points by voting them up or down
 * Configurable and powerful surveys for ideas and user registration
 * Custom emoji ratings where admins can configure groups to allow up to 4 different custom emoji ratings per group instead of the voting up and down
+* Plausible Analytics is built in with useful promotion features
 * AI driven recommendation engine that recommends relevant posts to users
 * Highly scalable audio and video processing engine (using Amazon Elastic Transcoder and S3 or the Your Priorities Encoder)
 * Automatic Speech to Text conversion in 28 languages (using Google's TextToSpeech API)